po1sigala/live/02-Lesson-Plans/Full-Time/12-Week/05-Day/05-Day-LessonPlan.md

 ### 1. Instructor Do: Welcome (5 min)

 * Welcome students to class.

+* Congratulate your class for making it this far in the course and developing their projects to a state worth presenting.
+This is a huge milestone for students and they should take a moment to celebrate how far they have come.

 * Address any last-minute questions before presentations.